Azure/azure-functions-durable-extension/README.md

 ## Contributing

-Many features of Durable functions have been voluntarily contributed by the community, and we always welcome such contributions.
+Many features of Durable Functions have been voluntarily contributed by the community, and we always welcome such contributions.
 If you are interested in contributing, please take a look at our [CONTRIBUTING](./CONTRIBUTING.md) guide.

 ## License